elfmz/far2l/README.md

 * `void BackgroundTask(const wchar_t *Info, BOOL Started);`
 If plugin implements tasks running in background it may invoke this function to indicate about pending task in left-top corner.
 Info is a short description of task or just its owner and must be same string when invoked with Started TRUE or FALSE.

+* `size_t StrCellsCount(const wchar_t *Str, size_t CharsCount);`
+Returns count of console cells which will be used to display given string of CharsCount characters.

+* `size_t StrSizeOfCells(const wchar_t *Str, size_t CharsCount, size_t *CellsCount, BOOL RoundUp);`
+Returns count of characters which will be used to fill up to CellsCount cells from given string of CharsCount characters.
+RoundUp argument tells what to do with full-width characters that crossed by CellsCount.
+On return CellsCount contains cells count that will be filled by returned characters count, that:
+ Can be smaller than initial value if string has too few characters to fill all CellsCount cells or if RoundUp was set to FALSE and last character would then overflow wanted amount.
+ Can be larger by one than initial value if RoundUp was set to TRUE and last full-width character crossed initial value specified in *CellsCount.

+* `TruncStr and TruncPathStr`
+ This two functions not added but changed to use console cells count as string limiting factor.

 ### Added following commands into FILE_CONTROL_COMMANDS:
 * `FCTL_GETPANELPLUGINHANDLE`